lorenzjdr/VTT_to_TXT/README.md

 # WHY ?
 VTT contains timestamps that I don't need.
 I built this so I can save some time for a class.

+# WIP - GUI for the user to just simply upload the VTT file

 # Description
 CLI progam that extracts user dialogue from a given vtt file.